timothyylim/imperial-exam-solutions/README.md

-# mcs-past-papers
+# mcs-revision

-Past paper solutions for Msc.
+Past paper solutions and tutorials for Msc.
 Computing at Imperial College.

 This is very much a work in progress and any additions and corrections are welcome.